A Wonderful Novel “La Luministe” by Paula Butterfield

 In the 19the century, marriage gave the woman financial security and respectability.
-However Morisot only wanted to paint and remain independent.
-She resisted marriage as long as possible.
-In the end she agreed to marry the painter and younger brother of Edouard Manet, Eugene.
+However Berthe Morisot only wanted to paint and remain independent.
+Since she couldn’t have the one man that she loved, Morisot resisted marriage as long as she could.
+In the end, she agreed to marry the artist and younger brother of Edouard Manet, Eugene.

 La Luministe – A Great Art Historical Fiction Book For Impressionism Fans!